 Accounting Salaries in Tennessee

-Tennessee falls short of the national average in terms of accounting salaries, with a mean annual pay for accountants and auditors of $63,880.
-However, the dynamic business areas around Nashville, Morristown or Kingsport report higher average wages that can reach almost $67,000 for this profession.
+Tennessee falls short of the national average in terms of accounting salaries, with a mean annual pay for accountants and auditors of $49,022.
+However, the dynamic business areas around certain cities report higher average wages that can reach almost $67,000 for this profession.
 On the other hand, accountants in nonmetropolitan areas can earn significantly less on average.
+Here are some fast facts on accounting job salaries in different Tennessee cities:

 |Tennessee Accounting Jobs|